 August 2nd is commemorated in Poland as the Roma and Sinti Genocide Remembrance Day.
 74 years ago, on the night of the 2nd to the 3rd of August, the German liquidated in the Auschwitz II-Birkenau camp so called family camp for the Gypsies (Zigeunerfamilienlager).
 About 4.3 thousand children, women and men, the last Roma prisoners in the camp, were murdered in the gas chambers at that time.
 Main commemorative events took place within the premises of former German Nazi concentration and extermination camp Auschwitz II-Birkenau.

-Pseudo-medical experiments carried out on the prisoners of German Nazi concentration camps and the consequences of imprisonment in those camps to inmates' health will be the main topics of the international conference "Medical Review – Auschwitz: Medicine Behind the Barbed Wire".
-It will take place in Cracow on 9 May 2018.
+Pseudo-medical experiments carried out on the prisoners of German Nazi concentration camps and the consequences of imprisonment in those camps to inmates' health was the main topics of the international conference "Medical Review – Auschwitz: Medicine Behind the Barbed Wire".
+It took place in Cracow on 9 May 2018.

 On the 74th anniversary of the outbreak of the Warsaw Uprising, the director of the Auschwitz-Birkenau Museum paid tribute to its heroes and victims - including the 13,000 residents of the capital deported by the Germans to the Auschwitz camp.
 Precisely at 5 pm - the “W” hour, which commenced the insurgent fight; he laid a wreath at the Death Wall in the courtyard of Block 11 of the former Auschwitz I camp.